OpenTSDB/opentsdb.net/docs/source/user_guide/guis/index.rst

 .. image:: ../../images/gui_time.jpg

-The time secion determines the timespan for all metrics and time series in your graph.
+The time section determines the timespan for all metrics and time series in your graph.
 The **Frome** time determines when your graph will start and the **End** time determines when it will stop.
 Both fields must be filled out for a query to execute.
 Times may be in human readable, absolute format or a relative format.
 See :doc:`../query/dates` for details.

 Clicking a time box will pop-up a utility to help you choose a time.
 Use the arrows at the top left of the box to navigate through the months, then click on a date.
 The relative links in the upper right are helpers to jump forward or backward 1 minute, 10 minutes, 1 hour, 1 day, 1 week or 30 days.
 The *now* link will update the time to the current time on your local system.
 The **HH** buttons let you choose an hour along with *AM* or *PM*.
 The MM buttons let you choose a normalized minute.
 You can also cut and paste a time into the any of the boxes or edit the times directly.